Cleaning Guides

 • Carpeting, soft furniture and curtains.

-If the problem is severe, it would be probably best to discard the damaged item and replace it with new.
+If the problem is severe, it would be probably best to discard the damaged item and replace it with a new one.
 With items that are slightly affected by mould or mildew, you can try using baking soda, lemon, salt, hydrogen peroxide or vinegar.
 Note that some of those agents have slight bleaching properties, so you may remove the mould but be left with a discoloured carpet in places.
-Often, washable curtains can be saved if washed on a high setting.
+Often, washable curtains can be saved if washed in a high setting.

 Our strong advice is to call in a professional to clean your rented house or flat, especially if you’re approaching the end of your rental agreement and you intend to move out soon.
 This way, you’ll get every chance of retrieving your bond back in full.

-In need of a professional end of lease cleaning?
+In need of professional end of lease cleaning?

 We offer services in Melbourne, Sydney, Brisbane and Perth